 Down payments are as low as 3% with our traditional conventional options; review our Community Experts and Community Heroes loan programs for lower down payment options

 You pay no monthly mortgage insurance with a down payment of 20% or more

 Mortgage insurance costs less than with government loans and may be cancelled when your home equity reaches 20% if certain conditions are met

 Did you know?
 More than half of all mortgage loans are conventional loans, and Freddie Mac and Fannie Mae are the two largest investors.

-If you're a first-time homebuyer and are struggling to save up for a large down payment on a home, the Conventional 97% program may be just what you need.
-It can be a great alternative, and is often more affordable than FHA loans .
-With a Conventional 97% loan program, you can:
+If you’re a first-time homebuyer and are struggling to save up for a large down payment on a home, our 3% down payment conventional loan programs may be just what you need - although you don't have to be a first-time homebuyer to enjoy these loan programs.
+Conventional loans are considered a great alternative and are often more affordable than FHA loans .
+With a conventional loan program, you can:

 Use gift funds for your down payment

 Choose our Select Smart loan program with no MI; or get lower a lower MI rate if you attend home counseling and meet specific income limits using our HomeReady® or Home Possible® loan programs